Jayanth-Parthsarathy/notify/README.md

 RabbitMQ is used to improve the scalability of the system.
 Instead of overloading the main server with message processing, we offload messages to a queue, where they are handled asynchronously by worker processes.

-I have used Golang for this project because it is simple to use and easy to get started with.
+This project uses Golang because it is simple to use and easy to get started with.
 Additionally, goroutines and channels in Go make implementing concurrency straightforward and efficient.

 No external libraries were used for setting up the HTTP server; the standard library was sufficient for this use case.

+This project also implements a Dead Letter Queue for handling messages that were not be able to be processed for some reason

+This project is also fully dockerized with dependencies like RabbitMQ

 This project currently consists of two files: